-Then we carefully work through six steps in detail - and it is the detail which is important!
+Then we carefully work through five steps in detail - and it is the detail which is important!

-In each step, we explain to you what is happening in the cow and her udder, why this step is important and how best practice can reduce the risk of mastitis.
+In each step, we explain to you what is happening in the cow and her udder, why this step is important and how best practice can reduce the risk of mastitis infections.